jatin-makes-ai/Agentic-RAG-for-Indian-law/README.md

 3. **Quality Check** → Retrieve checker agent evaluates if chunks are sufficient and correct
 4. **Iterative Refinement** → If quality is insufficient, feedback is sent back to enhancer for retry (max 3 attempts)
 5. **Answer Generation** → Conversation agent generates final answer using validated chunks
+6. **Final Evaluator** → The Evaluator Agent checks for hallucination and completeness of the generated response and can decide to send for retries

 ### Agents

 - **Enhancer Agent**: Optimizes user queries for better semantic search results
 - **Retrieve Checker Agent**: Validates retrieval quality using Pydantic-structured output (sufficiency, correctness, feedback)
 - **Conversation Agent**: Generates concise, cited answers from retrieved context
+- **Evaluator Agent**: Evaluates the generated response to the user's query

 ## Features